-There is more pressure than ever on private and public companies alike in the past four years to step up to the plate in terms of being socially responsible.
+There has been more pressure than ever on private and public companies alike in the past four years to step up to the plate in terms of being socially responsible.

-"It is interesting to note the increase in ESG interest we've seen during the Trump administration because of its rolling back the Paris Climate Accord and various other social stances," Brooke says.
-"CEOs of major corporations are stepping up and saying, 'We know it's not really our job to step in and comment on public policy, but we feel we have to speak up at this point.'
-And that, I think really kind of got the ball moving in this direction."
+"It is interesting to note the increase in ESG interest we saw during the Trump administration because of its rolling back the Paris Climate Accord and various other social stances," Brooke says.
+"CEOs of major corporations are stepping up and saying, 'we know it's not really our job to step in and commit public policy, but we feel we have to speak up at this point.'
+And that, I think, really kind of got the ball rolling in this direction."

 A question still left, though, is how long will this all take?
-What does the rate of adoption look like in a country like the United States, already behind on sustainability initiatives?
+What does the rate of adoption look like in a country like the United States who is already behind on sustainability initiatives?